 First on my list is pasalubong shopping at the famous Bongbong’s Pasalubong Center.
 The shop offers Bacolod goodies ranging from their famous piyaya, biscocho, best-selling cheese tart and even shirts and Maskara necklaces.

 My second stop was yet again another best place to some Bacolod goodies.
 The shop has their own take on Bacolod’s delicacies like Piaya, Barquillos, Biscocho and Butterscotch.

 The tower is a pilgrimage center dedicated to Pope John Paul II who went to the city during his first visit to the Philippines in the year 1981.
 Outside the tower is an 8-foot sculpture of the Pope welcoming us.

 As the name suggests, it showcases wonders and pride of the Negros province.
 It is the best place to see and buy the best of Negros products ranging from beautifully designed fashion jewelry, embroidered clothing, handbags and accessories made from coco twigs, bamboo, and abaca.

 Calea Pastries and Coffee

-Being in the Sugar Capital of the Philippines, a visit in one of its best place for sweets is a must.
+Being in the Sugar Capital of the Philippines, a visit in one of its best places for sweets is a must.
 This shop is a manifestation of how Negrense is fond of everything sweet.
 I absolutely suggest that you should not miss this shop when visiting Bacolod.
 They offer a whole lot of mouth-watering sweets.
 I actually had a hard time choosing what to eat.
-The place is well-designed as well but you have to be ready since most of the time it is crowded.
+The place is also well-designed but you have to be ready since most of the time it is crowded.
 Their product is really a crowd favorite.

 21 Bar Restaurant